phpbb/documentation/development/development/css_specificity.rst

 Specificity can, among other things,

--  limit your ability to extend and manipulate a codebase;
+-  limit your ability to extend and manipulate a codebase
--  interrupt and undo CSS’ cascading, inheriting nature;
+-  interrupt and undo CSS’ cascading, inheriting nature
--  cause avoidable verbosity in your project;
+-  cause avoidable verbosity in your project
--  prevent things from working as expected when moved into different environments;
+-  prevent things from working as expected when moved into different environments
--  lead to serious developer frustration.
+-  lead to serious developer frustration

 All of these issues are greatly magnified when working on a larger project with a number of developers contributing code.